How might we streamline the process of paying to park?

-Challenge: How might we take some of the pain out of paying to park?
+How might we take some of the pain out of paying to park?

-And we were also able to come away with a list of user requirements and design parameters that would guide our concept exploration:
+We were also able to come away with a list of user requirements and design parameters that would guide our concept exploration:

 1. Structure must be easy to identify.